- /

-December 2nd is a meaningful day for educators, families, and communities across the country—it marks National Special Education Day, a day dedicated to recognizing the importance of special education and the educators who make a difference every day.
+National Special Education Day is dedicated to recognizing the importance of special education in our schools and the educators who make a difference every day.

-Established to commemorate the signing of the Individuals with Disabilities Education Act (IDEA) in 1975, this day serves as an opportunity to reflect on progress, celebrate achievements, and plan for continued inclusion in education.
+Established to commemorate the signing of the Individuals with Disabilities Education Act (IDEA) on December 2, 1975, this day serves as an opportunity to reflect on progress, celebrate achievements, and plan for continued inclusion in education.
 Whether you’re a parent, caregiver, or educator, understanding when National Special Education Day is and how to participate can help make this celebration truly impactful.

 The journey toward inclusive education in the United States took a historic turn on December 2, 1975, when President Gerald Ford signed the Education for All Handicapped Children Act, later renamed IDEA.* This landmark legislation ensures that children with disabilities have access to free and appropriate public education, tailored to their individual needs.